How to Stay Connected with Field and Frontline Workers

 Using the corporate intranet has many specific advantages compared to most other methods of communication, especially to reach frontline workers who are even more isolated in this situation.

-horizontal communication for dialog between employees and lets them post and share more information among themselves, which is also more personalized compared to email and other communication channels.
-The usage of
+- It offers horizontal communication for dialog between employees and lets them post and share more information among themselves, which is also more personalized compared to email and other communication channels.

 Discover how the LumApps platform can streamline your internal communication and help you create a unified experience, for all employee groups and in all circumstances.